calebmallery/RhlI_manuscript_methods/genome_assembly_workflow.md

 Commands issued for reference based genome assemblies for P. aeruginosa acute clinical isolates from NCBI BioProject `PRJNA288601` and annotation.
-#Reference-based assembly
+# Reference-based assembly
 Download the raw fastq files from the Sequence Read Archive (SRA).

 	fasterq-dump SRRaccession
  > All of the SRR names used in this study can be found in `SRRaccessions.txt`

-Clean raw reads by length and Phred score while remove any remaining adapters.
+Clean raw reads by length and Phred score and remove any remaining adapters.

 	trim_galore -q 20 --length 100 --paired fastq_R1 fastq_R2
 > **`-q`** specifies a minimum quality Phred score of 20. **`--length`** will discard any reads >100 bp.